 Hungary DescriptionInhabited by varied peoples since ancient times, the Hungary area has a very long history of occupations, rulers, territorial struggles and war.

 In 20 BC, the Romans were aggressively expanding their empire to the north, and they conquered the Hungarian land west of the Danube by 9 BC.

 As the Western Roman Empire fell into decline, a new era in European history began as less-powerful land grabbers from the east and north now found it easier to invade the continent.

 The Hunnic Empire was a confederation of Eurasian tribes from the steppes of Central Asia, and in 435 AD, the Huns were the first to arrive here.

 All empires eventually fade into the history books and the Huns were no exception.
-They were followed by some Germanic tribes, Slavs, and the Lombards from Scandinavia.
+Some Germanic tribes, Slavs, and the Lombards followed them from Scandinavia.

 In the middle of the 6th century the Eurasian Avars, an organized group of nomad warriors, first appeared in central Europe.
 They dominated these lands for some 250 years, until defeated by Charlemagne, the King of the Franks.
 A few Avars survived the destruction and remained in the area.